DAW, $4.99, ISBN 0-88677-545-0

 Other authors offer their own brand of comedy.
 David Gerrold must be exorcising his ill-feelings for lawyers when he writes A Wish for Smish, where the most repulsive Hollywood lawyer in existence tries to create the most iron-clad wish contract so that a genie will not find any opportunity to break the contract or use a loophole to make life difficult for Smish.
 As these things tend to be, he overlooks one obvious loophole in his final contract.
 Josepha Sherman may be another fantasy author who looks at the romance genre with a degree of scorn, but her overworked curator heroine in Stacked ends up becoming a successful historical romance author with the aid of a neat, downsized, and disenfranchised genie.

 There are predictable cautionary tales of what happens when people misuse their wishes.
-John Betancourt’s In Their Cups at Slab’s is a more imaginative novella of this sort, with three thieves being granted their wishes by a ghost in a tavern.
+Gregory Betancourt’s In Their Cups at Slab’s is a more imaginative novella of this sort, with three thieves being granted their wishes by a ghost in a tavern.
 One wishes to have his hand back, the other wishes to have a nickname that he can live up to, and the third one wishes to be rich beyond human imagination.
 Guess which one meets a bad end.
 The Three Thieves by Lois Tilton is a amusing cautionary tale written in the style of Arabian Nights, where three thieves fight over themselves for a chance to have their three wishes granted, only to pay dearly for their temerity.
 Jack C Haldeman’s Dirt Track Demon is a somewhat unimaginative, straightforward tale of a cocky dirt-track racer who goes too far when he discovers a wish-granting genie in a carburetor.

 But comedy or action-packed tales aside, I tend to gravitate towards stories that emphasize more on the philosophical or emotional aspects of the genie-human dynamics and there are plenty of such stories here for me to enjoy.
 Laura Resnick’s Yasmine tells the story of a female djinn who falls in love with a man that releases her from her bottle, but in the end, they always choose the third wish over her love.